sockeqwe/website-old/_posts/2015-10-16-debug-overlay.md

 service.stopSelf();
 {% endhighlight %}

 At the end I put this simple service in a library and have created a facade class called `DebugOverlay` as public API.
 This class is also responsible to start and bind the service and to submit new log message to this service.
-So from any Activity or Fragment we can use the `DebugOverlay` like this:
+So we can use the `DebugOverlay` like this:

 {% highlight java %}
 DebugOverlay.with(context).log("Hello World");